In 2012, I gave myself permission to do something crazy.

 I packed my bags, ditched my permanent address, and took my nearly two-year-old business and my pint-sized pooch on the road to live our lives against a backdrop of sandy Mexican beaches, cobbled Italian squares, pretty French bistros, and jagged, breathtaking Swiss Alps.

 In the four years that followed, I found my mojo, fell in love with my life, learned to love and stand up for myself, dropped two dress sizes, shifted my business, became an official expat, quit being an official expat, faced my fears head-on, and turned my solo adventure into a partnered adventure.
 And today I’m still going strong.

 So, how do I make my living on the road?
 I write books.

-In the last couple years, I published seven (yes, seven!) unconventional travel guides.
+In the last couple years, I published nine (yes, nine!) unconventional travel guides.
 The first is called Italy: 100 Locals Tell You Where to Go, What to Eat, and How to Fit In.
 Think of it as your new Italian best friend—the one who can give you directions to that off-the-beaten path winery, help you find the best pizzeria in town, and clue you in on how to spot real gelato.
 If you’re dreaming of Italy, you should probably buy it.

 Then there’s my pride and joy, Switzerland: 100 Locals Tell You Where to Go, What to Hike, & How to Fit In.
 It’s the same idea, but for the Alpine valleys, quirky cities, and rolling vineyards of Switzerland—a country I called home in 2014.